nx-js/framework/README.md

-# NX
+# The NX framework

 [Home page](http://nx-framework.com), [Docs](http://nx-framework.com/docs)

-### NX is a next generation client side framework, built with ES6 and Web Components.
+NX is a modular front-end framework - built with ES6 and Web Components.
+The building blocks of NX are the core, the middlewares, the components and the utilities.
+These are all hosted in separate GitHub repos and npm packages.

 The NX core is a tiny library, responsible for one thing only.
-It allows you to create and combine components and middlewares.
-A component executes its middlewares when it is attached to the DOM and gains all the added functionalities from them.
+It allows you to create dumb components and to augment them with middlewares.
+A component executes its middlewares when it is attached to the DOM and it gains all the extra functionalities from them.
 NX comes with some core middlewares out of the box, which you can find listed below.

 - Text interpolation: Interpolate values from the code into the view dynamically or one-time.
 Includes optional filters.
 - Dynamic and custom attributes: Use one-time or dynamically evaluated native attributes or define some custom ones.